Skip to main content

 How long is K-ETA valid and can I visit South Korea multiple times?

-K-ETA is valid for 2 years from the date of approval and allows multiple entries.
+K-ETA is valid for 3 years from the date of approval (or until your passport expires, whichever comes first) and allows multiple entries.
 You can visit South Korea as many times as you like during this period, with each stay limited to 90 days.
 You do not need to reapply for each trip as long as your K-ETA and passport remain valid.
+(Applications submitted before 3 July 2023 had a 2-year validity.)

 What happens if my K-ETA application is denied?